 "We wonder if this SNP also explains some of the genetic basis for the population difference of Hepatitis C clearance," says Chloe Thio, M.D., associate professor of medicine.
 "It's been reported that African-Americans are less likely to clear the disease than Caucasians."

 The team plans to pursue this research further to better understand why some populations become chronically infected.
 Says Thio, "This is an exciting step towards better understanding of what the immune response is against the virus so we can improve our therapies."

 This study was principally funded by the National Institutes of Drug Abuse and the National Cancer Institute of the National Institutes of Health.

 Authors on the paper are Thomas, Thio, and Gregory Kirk of Johns Hopkins; Maureen Martin, Ying Qi, Colm O'hUigin and Mary Carrington of SAIC-Frederick, Inc. and Ragon Institute; Dongliang Ge and David Goldstein of Duke University; Judith Kidd and Kenneth Kidd of Yale University School of Medicine; Salim Khakoo of Imperial College, London; Graeme Alexander of University of Cambridge; James Goedert of the National Cancer Institute; Sharyne Donfield of Rho, Inc.; Hugo Rosen of University of Colorado Health Sciences Center; Leslie Tobler and Michael Busch of Blood Systems Research Institute; and John McHutchison of Duke University School of Medicine.

-*News Release by Johns Hopkins Medical Institutions: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Johns Hopkins Medical Institutions).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.